nl12 | lab is currently working on The March a virtual reality on the culture of war.

 The March is a non-linear immersive VR that deals with our relations and responsibilities with war, inequality, violence and social conflict.
 The experience is about culture and consequences of war in our society.
 Visitors will find themselves in the shoes of perpetrator, victim and passive spectator.
 War is close and we’re part of it.

 The March is a mirror, not a lesson.
-By bringing objects and images from our surroundings in a surrealistic environment where it could be interpreted in completely different ways, we give our audience the opportunity to reconsider its value and meaning and afterwards start a search on their own traces of the past.
-By doing so we put (personal) archives into the centre of our conversation about change.
-It could encourage us to share and discuss our own images, stories, songs and objects that are hidden in our personal archives and traditions.
-This could be a starting point for dialogue with others.
-We might find all sorts of common grounds in where we stand today and can build on for tomorrow.
+By bringing objects and images from our surroundings in a surrealistic environment where it could be interpreted in completely different ways, it gives the audience the opportunity to reconsider its value and meaning and – afterwards – start a search on their own traces of the past.

 For the last scene we work together with Studio Aza Nizi Maza from Kharkiv, Ukraine.
 The visitor to this scene will travel through their world of experience.